-Service of Civil Process on Election Day: During the day of any primary, general, or special election held in this state, civil process may not be served on any person entitled to vote at the election within 100 feet from the outermost entrance leading into the building or facility in which a polling place is located.
+Service of Civil Process on Election Day: During any primary, general, or special election held in this state, civil process may not be served on any person entitled to vote at the election within 100 feet from the outermost entrance leading into the building or facility in which a polling place is located and open for voting.
 (NDCC § 1-08-09)

 Interference with Elections: No person may injure, intimidate, or interfere with another person who is or has been voting for any candidate or issue or qualifying to vote, qualifying or campaigning as a candidate for elective office, or qualifying or acting as a poll watcher or other election official, in any primary, special, or general election.
-No person may injure, intimidate, or interfere with another person to prevent them or any other person from voting for any candidate or issue or qualifying to vote, qualifying or campaigning as a candidate for elective office, or qualifying or acting as a poll watcher or other election official, in any primary, special, or general election.
+No person may injure, intimidate, or interfere with another person to prevent that person or any other person from voting for any candidate or issue or qualifying to vote, qualifying or campaigning as a candidate for elective office, or qualifying or acting as a poll watcher or other election official, in any primary, special, qualifying or campaigning as a candidate for elective office, or qualifying or acting as a poll watcher or other election official, in any primary, special, or general election.
 (NDCC § 12.1-14-02)